-We ask you to take a few moments to review and complete the newly updated Booster today, and each year.
+We ask you to take a few moments to review and complete the newly updated Booster in March, and each year.

 New version of the required Integrity Booster launched in March, 2014, incorporating new information as well as a Code of Conduct attestation.

 Who needs to take the booster?